Director and Professor of Instruction

 Danny Kilderry (work study, Fall 2021 and Spring 2022)

-Baker McNamara (work study Fall 2020, Spring 2021, Summer 2021)
+Baker McNamara (work study, Fall 2020, Spring 2021, Summer 2021)

-Andrew Shaqfeh (work study Fall 2019- Spring 2020)
+Andrew Shaqfeh (work study, Fall 2019 and Spring 2020)

 Abigail Turrisi (work study, Fall 2018)